koordinates/dojo/trunk/docscripts/README.txt

 	subscriber: dojo.doc
 	messsage: {
 		searchKey: id of the docSearch request,
-		string containing function to search for
+		name: string containing function to search for
 	}

 "docResults":